SHAP-based Prediction Explanations¶

 To retrieve SHAP-based Prediction Explanations, you must enable the Include only models with SHAP value support advanced option prior to model building.

-SHAP-based Prediction Explanations estimate how much each feature contributes to a given prediction differing from the average.
+SHAP Prediction Explanations estimate how much each feature contributes to a given prediction differing from the average.
 They are intuitive, unbounded (computed for all features), fast, and, due to the open source nature of SHAP, transparent.
 The benefits of SHAP help not only better understand model behavior—and quickly—but allow you to easily validate if a model adheres to business rules.
+See the SHAP reference for additional technical detail.

 Use SHAP to understand, for each model decision, which features are key.
 What drives a particular customer's decision to buy—age? gender? buying habits?—what is the magnitude on the decision for each factor?